-with its segments and organs are predetermined molecularly.
-They are constructed accordingly but become visible much later during embryogenesis.
-In this context, communication processes between neighboring cells and cell areas also play a role.
-They define the specific developmental fate of a cell at the proper position in the body via the interaction of signal substances with corresponding receptor molecules.
-While the molecular key players of the body design are identified, we aim at understanding their molecular interplay and the molecular mechanisms to solve the big puzzle that illustrates the path of a single cell, the fertilized egg, to a complex three-dimensional organism that interacts with the environment.
+with its segments and organs are predetermined molecularly. like all other animals, it is exposed to periods of sufficient food They are constructed accordingly but become visible much later supply as well as famines.
+The big question is how an organism during embryogenesis.
+In this context, communication processes knows how much energy it must store or deliver to keep the between neighboring cells and cell areas also play a role.
+They genetically controlled body weight.
+Fat deposits are the main define the specific developmental fate of a cell at the proper posiform of energy storage in the body.
+They cover the organism's ention in the body via the interaction of signal substances with corergy requirements in times of famine.
+We address the question responding receptor molecules.
+While the molecular key players of how organismal energy homeostasis is maintained by showing of the body design are identified, we aim at understanding their how the metabolism adapts in response to food deprivation and molecular interplay and the molecular mechanisms to solve the resumption of food-intake. big puzzle that illustrates the path of a single cell, the fertilized Further, we analyze the genetic adaptations that allow flies to egg, to a complex three-dimensional organism that interacts with survive in environments with varying periods of starvation.
+These the environment. projects are also designed to help us better understand human